-New from one of my favourite “affordable” brands, Frédérique Constant have released the very beautiful Runabout Limited Edition, available in either stainless steel or rose-gold plated stainless steel.
+New from one of my favourite “affordable” brands, Frédérique Constant has released the very beautiful Runabout Limited Edition, available in either stainless steel or rose-gold plated stainless steel.
 Invariably, I’d opt towards the stainless steel option.
 I feel that the SS carries with it more opportunity to be worn, while the rose-gold variant lacks that wearability (it’s a word now, dammit!) factor that unfortunately is all too common with many rose gold watches.
-Both however, feature similar dial textures and the same dial layout, bar the differences in dial colours.
-The stainless steel has an off white dial, while the rose-gold uses a chocolatey-brown.
-Like I said, it’s a solid all rounder, and if you add a NATO strap to the stainless steel Runabout, then you really have a completely different watch in your collection.
+Both, however, feature similar dial textures and the same dial layout, bar the differences in dial colours.
+The stainless steel has an off-white dial, while the rose-gold uses a chocolatey-brown.
+As I said, it’s a solid all-rounder, and if you add a NATO strap to the stainless steel Runabout, then you really have a completely different watch in your collection.
 I love pieces like these where a simple strap change can alter the entire purpose of the piece, more often than not for the better too.
-Adding the date-window at 6 o’clock further emphasizes its functionality, and for that I applaud FC.
+Adding the date window at 6 o’clock further emphasizes its functionality, and for that I applaud FC.
 Each piece is powered by the solidly reliable ETA 2824 which has been slightly modified by FC (to now be called the FC-303).
 Priced well under $5,000AUD, it’s a solid and inexpensive way to buy into the “limited edition” phenomena that seems to be gripping the horological community.

 Ochs Und Junior Perpetual Calendar

-From a brand that very little people really know about comes a perpetual calendar that is truly unique and well worth your attention.
-Ochs Und Junior create simple looking timepieces that are well defined, that have clear intentions and are just about as distinctive looking as can be.
+From a brand that very few people really know about comes a perpetual calendar that is truly unique and well worth your attention.
+Ochs Und Junior creates simple-looking timepieces that are well defined, that have clear intentions, and are just about as distinctive looking as can be.
 Unapologetically different, their watches point to the future of what watchmaking could look like over the next decade or so, and their vision is something to be really excited about.
-Now the mechanics of the watch are intriguing, and are far beyond my expertise, so if you’re really interested in how it works then head on over to Hodinkee where you’ll be able to read a very well written article about its inner workings.
-As far as aesthetics goes, its quite difficult for me to dissect Ochs Und Junior’s QP, simply for the fact that it is completely customizable.
+Now the mechanics of the watch are intriguing and are far beyond my expertise, so if you’re really interested in how it works then head on over to Hodinkee where you’ll be able to read a very well-written article about its inner workings.
+As far as aesthetics goes, it’s quite difficult for me to dissect Ochs Und Junior’s QP, simply for the fact that it is completely customizable.
 The would-be-purchaser has the option of an enormous amount of colours to choose from, with a seemingly infinite amount of combinations.
-Luckily though, the experts at Ochs Und Junior are more than willing to add their two-cents and help you choose a suitable colour scheme.
-Beyond the obscurity of the dial, the watch seems to sit fairly large, and with a high profile you’d struggle to hide it under a shirt cuff.
+Luckily though, the experts at Ochs Und Junior are more than willing to add their two cents and help you choose a suitable colour scheme.
+Beyond the obscurity of the dial, the watch seems to sit fairly large, and with a high profile, you’d struggle to hide it under a shirt cuff.
 But this is a watch that wants to be seen, and be it as it may when you’re spending well over $20,000AUD to be different, then you’d want the world to know it.

 HYT H1 Full Gold

-What o you get when you add gold to a watch that really doesn’t need anymore pizzazz?
+What do you get when you add gold to a watch that really doesn’t need any more pizzazz?
 Well you get the HYT H1 in solid gold, that’s what.
 Okay, so that was a bit lame and sounded better in my head than when I said it out loud, but I’ll just leave that where it is and move on to the watch.
-Hydromechanics is the game here, and HYT are without question the kings of this domain.
+Hydromechanics is the game here, and HYT is without question the kings of this domain.
 Not the most legible of dials, and certainly something to consider before parting with over 6-figures of your hard-earned cash, but without doubt a very intriguing proposition.
-Beyond the dial’s complexities, the nature of the piece in general is really a very unnecessarily complicated take on a relatively simple task: telling the time.
-But that’s not a dig at HYT, its an ode to the entire watchmaking world.
+Beyond the dial’s complexities, the nature of the piece, in general, is really a very unnecessarily complicated take on a relatively simple task: telling the time.
+But that’s not a dig at HYT, it’s an ode to the entire watchmaking world.
 We love complicated watches.
 Watches that push the boundaries of telling the time.
 Whether it be to more accurately present the time, present the time in various ways or find new and exciting ways to tell the time, we love the nature of complicating the simple.
 This is less of an analysis than it is an applause.
-I truly enjoy what HYT represent and how they present themselves to the world in their watches.
-Neither traditional nor conservative, HYT purely as a product creating institution are highly adventurous and not confined to the traditions of such an old market, but as an outlet of passion are, without doubt, incomparable.
+I truly enjoy what HYT represents and how they present themselves to the world in their watches.
+Neither traditional nor conservative, HYT purely as a product creating institution is highly adventurous and not confined to the traditions of such an old market, but as an outlet of passion is, without doubt, incomparable.

 IWC Portugieser Chronograph Rattrapante Limited Edition “Boutique Milano”